tavispalmer/smb1/README.md

 ## Building

-CMake is used for building the executable.
+Make sure CMake is installed on your system, as it is used for building the executable.

+In order to successfully build, **a copy of the original Super Mario Bros.
+ROM is required.**
+Rename the ROM file `smb1.nes`, and place it in the root directory of this repository *before* running the commands below.

 ### Linux